 Foreclosure help comes in various shapes and sizes.
 While asking for help from your mortgage lender or family can be successful, homeowners are often put in precarious financial situations worsening their debt.
 Filing for foreclosure may also help some borrowers in need, but the heavy restrictions and general misconceptions make it an unreliable option.
 One of the best options when facing foreclosure is selling your home before auction and paying off your mortgage.
 Selling a foreclosed home can be simple and lucrative if sold to the right buyer.
 Weigh your options before attempting to stop foreclosure.

-We buy houses in TX and can close very fast.
+We buy houses in Texas and can close very fast.
 This gives you an option if you are facing foreclosure.
 We are able to buy the house completely as-is so that you don’t have to make repairs or wait for them to be made.